WMG: The Birds

 Lydia has some kind of power over the birdsThere is a theory that the birds are a metaphor for Lydia's hostility towards Melanie, but what if Lydia had some kind of psychic ability towards birds of which she is not aware of and has no power over, involuntarily causing the birds to swarm and attack Melanie and the rest of the town when her anxiety about Mitch leaving her alone.
 It would explain why the gull attacked Melanie first (maybe Linda spotted her leaving) and also why the birds seem attracted to the place where Melanie is at the time (especially at Cathy's party, where the birds attack just after Lydia spots Mitch and Melanie talking on the hill and looks at them like he has betrayed her)

-I've always had a theory about what caused the birds to start acting so differently: the lovebirds.
+The lovebirds are the masterminds.I've always had a theory about what caused the birds to start acting so differently: the lovebirds.
 Somehow they orchestrated everything - this would explain why the attack at the end seems to be concentrated mainly, if not solely, on the Brenner house.

 Global warming was causing the birds to attackThankfully the birds did not enter the exploding phase that global warming causes.

 - The original du Maurier story actually inverts this, sort of; the start of the bird attacks coincides with the arrival of a severe cold snap brought on by an Arctic airstream, and it's speculated in-story that the phenomena may be somehow related.

 This page has not been indexed.
 Please choose a satisfying and delicious index page to put it on.